Book of Wars Against Jehovih Chapter 43, Chapter 44

 Then Osiris and Ahura embraced each other and parted, both saluting in the sign,

-OVE FOREVER.
+LOVE FOREVER.
 Ahura retired even as he came, but backward, the vice-Gods on either

 side and the marshal leading the way.
 After they crossed the arena, Ahura